How do you transition from beginner to intermediate yoga?

 How long does it actually take to progress from beginner to intermediate yoga?

 Most practitioners transition from beginner to intermediate yoga within 6 to 18 months of regular practice.
-This timeline assumes you’re practicing 2–3 times per week with proper instruction and consistency.
-However, everyone progresses at their own pace based on individual factors.
+This timeline assumes you are practicing 2 to 3 times per week with qualified instruction and genuine consistency across sessions.
+Practicing three times weekly with focused attention produces significantly faster neuromuscular adaptation than sporadic longer sessions, which is why frequency matters more than total hours on the mat.

 • Starting fitness level: Your existing strength, flexibility, and cardiovascular health determine how quickly your body adapts to yoga’s physical demands